safe-global/safe-smart-account/docs/error_codes.md

 - **GS021: Invalid contract signature location:** inside static part
 Wrong contract `v=0` signature because `s` value is pointing inside the static part, instead to dynamic part (should point to the corresponding data signature).
-Review the value of `s` to point to the begining of the correct signature.
+Review the value of `s` to point to the beginning of the correct signature.
 More information about signatures:  https://docs.gnosis-safe.io/contracts/signatures

 - **GS022: Invalid contract signature location:** length not present
 Wrong contract `v=0` signature because `s` value is greater than the last position of signatures (it's pointing to empty value).
-Review s value to point to the correct data signature position or add the missing data signature.
+Review `s` value points to the correct data signature position or add the missing data signature.

 - **GS023: Invalid contract signature location:** data not complete
 Wrong contract `v=0` signature because `startingPosition + contractSignatureLen` is out of bounds.